robfatland/nexus/data/api.md

  - Not really covered yet: Debugging methods

-The first milestone is interrogating the periodic table for information on (say) sodium from the Azure portal viewed in a browser tab.
+The first milestone is interrogating the periodic table for information on (say) Sodium from the Azure portal viewed in a browser tab.
 The second milestone is making the same sodium query from a blank browser tab.
 The browser (via a URL) invokes an episodic burst of simple activity generically called a "cloud serverless function".
 The brand name in this